Sex During the First Trimester – Making Love in Early Pregnancy

 - Things to Remember While Having Sex in the First Trimester

 While pregnancy gives you memories for a lifetime, it also comes with a plethora of doubts, fears, and uncertainties.
 This is especially true for first-time mothers-to-be.
 A doubt that may keep surfacing is whether you can continue having sex even during pregnancy.
-Yes, sex in the early stages of pregnancy is safe if the right precautions are taken.
+Sex is an essential part of life, and it cannot and should not be neglected.
+To know if it is safe to have sex in the first trimester of pregnancy and the following ones while keeping your baby and yourself safe, we recommend giving the following post a read.
+To be on the safer side of your pregnancy, we shall also discuss the dos and don’ts related to sex in the early trimesters for expecting couples.

 In the first trimester, your hormones fluctuate, and appetite and blood flow increase.
 The oestrogen and progesterone levels also increase.
 Hormonal changes, exhaustion, queasiness and breast sensitivity can all contribute to a lowering of your sex drive.